SharePoint/sp-dev-docs/docs/spfx/viva/get-started/build-first-sharepoint-adaptive-card-extension.md

 }
 ```

-The `renderCard()` method is `virtual` that returns a string identifier to a registered view; more on view registration later.
+The `renderCard()` method is `virtual` that returns a string identifier to a registered View; more on View registration later.
 This method is invoked during the **initial** render of the Card view.

 If `renderCard()` isn't overridden, then a default Card view will be rendered.